 As a typical new entrant in the Civil Service you might expect to be a research officer for two years before promotion to senior research officer.
 Promotion to principal research officer generally takes four years, depending on your skills and experience.
 If you're employed at a university specialist research centre, your career and salary structures are usually linked to those of lecturing staff.

 If you're working for a major research agency, you're likely to start as a researcher before moving on to the role of senior researcher.
-At director level, you may be in charge of a group of researchers focused on a policy area, and will need strong leadership and management skills.
+At director level, you may be in charge of a group of researchers focused on a policy area, for which you'll need strong leadership and management skills.

 Promotion from entry level generally leads to involvement in larger projects, project management, tendering for new business, and staff and financial management.
 Senior researchers are also expected to win new business.